-Bear Necessities Pediatric Cancer Foundation is a national organization whose mission is to eliminate pediatric cancer and to provide hope and support to those who are touched by it.
+Bear Necessities Pediatric Cancer Foundation is a national organization whose mission is to eliminate pediatric cancer and provide hope and support to those who are touched by it.

-Children Clinical Studies from the National Institutes of Health (NIH) helps parents and their children understand clinical research.
+Children and Clinical Studies from the National Institutes of Health (NIH) helps parents and their children understand clinical research.

 Children's Neuroblastoma Cancer Foundation provides educational resources for families of children with neuroblastoma and organizes an annual educational conference for parents and children to connect with other families and top medical experts.

 Children With Cancer: A Guide for Parents from the National Cancer Institute provides information for parents who have a child with cancer.
 It tells you what to expect and suggests ways to prepare for different situations.